 Portsmouth, NH 03801

 Known as “The City Beautiful,” Coral Gables “stands out as a rare pearl in South Florida.”
 Founded in 1899 by George Merrick, a Massachusetts native, Coral Gables exhibits the design aesthetics of enlightened urban planning from the turn of the last century.
-Wide, palm-lined avenues, beautiful public green spaces, and monumental buildings combine with the Mediterranean Revival style inspired by cities like Seville and Cartagena.… Read More
+Wide, palm-lined avenues, beautiful public green spaces, and monumental buildings combine with the Mediterranean Revival style inspired by cities like Seville and Cartagena.
+The result is a simply beautiful setting in the sun, urban and urbane, with a grand, yet human, sense of scale.… Read More